Point of Sale

 1. Build Buzz

-Imagine 30 people attend your soft launch and love it.
+Imagine you are opening a bar in NYC and 30 people attend your soft launch and love it.
 These people tell their friends, who tell their friends.

-Slowly but surely, 30 people who know about your restaurant becomes sixty.
+Slowly but surely, 30 people who know about your bar becomes sixty.
 Sixty becomes one hundred and twenty.
 One hundred and twenty becomes two hundred and forty.

 Buzz builds, and on the grand opening day you have a queue of customers at your doors!
 This is the power of a successful soft launch.